Here is a quick summary of pros and cons:

 - Cost per click

-You can do this for each country and this is included in your basic plan.
+In my review of SERanking I also found that you can do this research for each country, included in your basic plan.

 You can also search historic rankings from previous months, but this is not included and charged extra.